ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 ---
 ## Task 3
-### Design a Bad USB attack to steal Wifi credentials by plugging in flipper zero, targetting a linux VM
+### Design a Bad USB attack to steal password by plugging in flipper zero, and sending them over email

 In this task, you will learn how to use the badUSB module in flipper and convert it into a powerful badUSB for pentesting attacks.